 - Your stocks/RSUs will continue to vest during this period.

 - While you’re on leave, Intuit will continue to pay the employer portion of your pension fund (6.5%) and 8.33% severance fee in order to maintain the continuity of your fund.
 Intuit will also pay the employee deduction (6%).
 Once you’re back from leave, you’ll be asked to retroactively pay back the employee portion temporarily covered by Intuit.
-This will be deducted from your first paycheck upon your return.
-You’ll have the option to split the deduction into multiple payments.
+You can choose to have this deducted from your first paycheck after your return or split among multiple paychecks.

 - The above approach also applies to the education fund.
 Intuit will cover both the employer part (7.5%) and the employee part (2.5%) while you’re on leave.
 Once you return from your leave, the amount will be retroactively deducted.

 - If you’d like to continue the pension/education fund deductions during the unpaid leave, please contact your pension broker directly.

 - Intuit will pay the employer cost of Bituach Leumi during the first two months.
 To be covered after the first two months, contact Bituach Leumi directly.